nudoru/React-Starter/README.md

 Includes an Express server with the structure based on http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup

 Front-end code is located in the 'front' folder.
-Back-end code in the `back` folder.

 ## WebPack loaders